csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 At the weekend, [Naomi](https://twitter.com/naomisusi) and I found ourselves in Scarborough.
 We were both speaking at [#TIDE](http://www.hashtagtide.co/) on the Friday, and were due to return from Scarborough on the Saturday.
-We boarded a train in the afternoon and headed back to Leeds—where I live—with a view to heading to Newcastle—where Naomi lives—from there.
+We boarded a train in the afternoon and headed back to Leeds — where I live — with a view to heading to Newcastle — where Naomi lives — from there.
 We’d have a pretty tight turnaround hopping from train to train in different cities, but it should certainly be doable.